Meet the CRKT SiWi, a tactical fixed blade designed in collaboration with a military veteran.

 Last quibble: When it comes to kitchen work, this CRKT — well — it CRKan’t.
 At 0.2 inches, the blade is simply too wide for precision slicing.
 I understand that this isn’t what the brand designed the knife for, but it’s important to consider.

 ESEE’s popular Izula-II (2.88-inch blade, 6.75 inches overall) is a natural point of comparison for the SiWi.
 Both are black-coated, carbon steel knives built for damage duty.
 But, in some ways, CRKT has put together a more compelling value package.
-For about 65 percent of the ESEE’S cost — $73 on Amazon compared to $47 for the CRKT — you get a longer, thicker blade with a noticeably taller edge.
+For about 70 percent of the ESEE’S cost — $75 on Blade HQ compared to $52 (on Amazon) for the CRKT — you get a longer, thicker blade with a noticeably taller edge.

 Still, the SiWi is coming from a more tactical bent than the Izula-II.
 Both are eminently capable bushcrafters, though the ESEE gets the nod as the better all-around slicer.
 Neither will strike a fire steel, true, but they’ll provide plenty of kindling and tinder.